LiJiaBei-7/nrccr/README.md

 ## Required Data

-We use three public datasets: VATEX, MSR-VTT-CN, and Multi-30K.
+We use three public datasets: VATEX, MSR-VTT-CN, and [Multi-30K](#https://github.com/multi30k/dataset).
 The extracted feature is placed  in `$HOME/VisualSearch/`.

+For Multi-30K, we have provided translation version (from Google Translate) of Task1 and Task2, respectively.
+[Task1: Applied to translation tasks.
+Task2: Applied to captioning tasks.].

+In addition, we also provide MSCOCO dataset here, and corresponding performance below.
+The validation and test set on Japanese from [STAIR Captions](#https://stair-lab-cit.github.io/STAIR-captions-web/), and that on Chinese from [COCO-CN](#https://github.com/li-xirong/coco-cn).

+Training set:

+​	source(en) + translation(en2xx) + back-translation(en2xx2en)

+Validation set and test set:

+​	target(xx) + translation(xx2en)

 <table>
   <tr align="center">